 In this article, I will talk about Delhi and will cover Agra and Jaipur in the next series.

 Start your journey with India’s capital.
 Get a sense of the landscape and visit popular historical landmarks like the Qutub Minar, the India Gate, Akshardham temple and the Bahai Temple – and get a sense of India and its heritage, its staggering age, its religions and tolerance.

 Try different cuisines in Old Delhi, from juicy Mughlai meats to wholly vegetarian feast.
 Finish your meals with delicious Indian sweets.
 Stop by the nearby Red Fort and marvel at its resilience.

-In the evening, head to Nizamuddin Dargah for a spritual end to the evening.
+In the evening, head to Nizamuddin Dargah for a spiritual end to the evening.

-Other must-sees include Safdarjung’s tomb, built to honor a Mughal minister.
+Other must-sees include Safdarjung’s tomb, built to honour a Mughal minister.

 Experience it all.!!!

 Next in this series: Golden Triangle of India : Delhi-Agra-Jaipur – Part-2

 Also see : A trip in and around Lodhi Gardens